otoolep/questdb.io/website/blog/2020-05-12-Summing-one-billion-rows-accurately-in-68ms.md

 #### Hardware

-We run all databases on an `c5.metal` AWS instance, which has two Intel 8275CL 24-core CPU sand 192GB of memory.
+We run all databases on an `c5.metal` AWS instance, which has two Intel 8275CL 24-core CPUs and 192GB of memory.
 QuestDB was running on 16 threads.
 As we showed in a
 [previous article](2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md),
 adding more threads does not improve performance beyond a certain point.
 Clickhouse was running using all cores as per default configuration, however we